 This one is among the best-printed ads Nike has ever created.
 It was so good that no other commercials were needed.
 The main idea was to create a set of sneaker posters with their number.
 When you call a specific number, the celebrity or athlete’s recorded voice tells you the details about the pair and its peculiarities.
 Simple, good-looking, and creative ad.
 Approved!

 This is one of the posters of the ‘Write the Future’ commercial in 2010 that truly shows brand identity.
 It was one of the commercials that I watched with my breath held every time.
 What is more, the posters are great, and I love the idea of depicting stars as statues that are moving.
 This shows us that every move of Nike athletes becomes legendary and memorable.
 Great commercial as a video ad and as a design creation.

 How do you like this one?
 Modern problems require modern solutions!
 Creative piece of advertising that will stay in my mind till I die.
 Every time I am running and see benches, this ad straight appears in my head.
 A creative commercial that is memorable even with no celebrities starred.

 The last few words

-Nike products are essentials because it is a strong global brand that remains the best one in the world for decades.
+Nike products are essentials because it is a strong global brand that has remained the best one in the world for decades.
 They prove it in different ways and spheres.
 Starting from the r recognizable logo and ending with catchy commercials, the company proves its superiority and creative potential.
 Their revenue is almost $40 billion.
 Most star athletes have a contract with Nike: Lebron James, Michael Jordan, Cristiano Ronaldo, and many more.
 Nike has even a unique history: logo for $35, redesigns, tough times, murderer’s influence, and first lady who inspired the naming of the best Nike’s campaign.
 What does such a company need?
-You are right, perfect branding.
+You are right; perfect branding.
 Hmm…wait a minute…